 When you apply for registration, you must provide the name of the brokerage you will work for.
 Remember, you cannot trade in real estate unless you are registered and employed by a real estate brokerage.

-One of the key elements of consumer protection is to review and assess any criminal record history that applicants may have.
-As such, we rely on a Criminal Record & Judicial Matters Check (CRJMC), also known as a level 2 Check, to assess an applicant’s suitability for registration.
+One of the key elements of consumer protection is to verify any criminal record history that agents and applicants may have.
+As such, RECO relies on Criminal Record & Judicial Matters Checks (CRJMCs), also known as a level 2 check, to assess an individual’s suitability for registration, under the Trust in Real Estate Services Act, 2002 (TRESA).

 After successfully completing the Pre-Registration Phase of the Real Estate Salesperson Program, finding a brokerage to work for, and obtaining your CRJMC, you can apply for registration with RECO.